PubliusV/job-posting-analyzer/README.md

-# Job Description Scraper Framework
+# Job Description Analysis Framework

 A flexible, extensible framework for scraping and analyzing job postings from various career sites.
 This project supports multiple scraper patterns to handle different site architectures, authentication requirements, and anti-bot measures.